 Taiwan is a civil law jurisdiction.
 There are three types of primary sources of law: laws, customs filling gaps of laws consistent with public policy or morals, and jurisprudence if neither laws nor customs apply.
-Judicial decision is generally considered a secondary source of law, except that the Council of Grand Justices has the power to interpret Constitution and its decisions are binding with the same legal effect as Constitution.
+Judicial decisions are generally considered a secondary source of law, except that the Council of Grand Justices has the power to interpret the Constitution, and its decisions are binding with the same legal effect as Constitution.

-There are three major types of laws and regulations, according to the Central Regulations Standard Act of 2004, the Constitution and its amendments are the Supreme Law of the land.
+There are three major types of laws and regulations, according to the Central Regulations Standard Act of 2004; the Constitution and its amendments are the Supreme Law of the land.
 A statute, may be named Act, is passed by the Legislative Yuan and enacted by the President.
 Code refers to a codification of Acts.
 On the third level are Regulations and Rules, which are issued by delegated government agencies.
 There are also rules applied to different government agencies internally: Directions.
-Taiwan recently enacted a new law, Act of Treaty Making of the Republic of China.
-According to Article 4 of the Law, Ministry of Foreign Affairs is in charge of treaty negotiation and signing subject to exceptions.
-Article 8 stipulates that after a treaty is signed, the competent authorities shall submit to the Legislative Yuan via Executive Yuan within 30 days for deliberations.
-Article 11 states that treaties, once ratified become effective at the time of presidential promulgation.
+Taiwan abolished its Regulations Governing the Processing of Treaties and Agreements in 2015 and replaced by the Law governing the Processing of Treaties and Agreements of 2015.

 According to the article 1 of the Civil Code of Taiwan, customs are considered primary sources of law in civil matters if all four conditions are met.
 Note that customs do change over the years.
 Customary practices recognized in certain time period may not be recognized in other time periods.
 In addition, if a law is passed to govern the same matter, then customs will not be considered as a source of law.
 Moreover, custom shall not conflict with principles of public order and good morals.
 If neither laws nor customs apply on a certain subject area, then jurisprudence applies.